Provide Maximum Care For Your Car's Finish

-Are you one the few that still hand washes their car own car?
-Many people today keep car washing services, both in full service to the automated kinds, in business.
-However many. don’t realize that many of these machine type services can be really hard on the paint.
-I prefer and suggest to do it yourself but do you know “How to wash your car properly”?
+Are you one the few that still hand washes your car own car?
+Many people today, keep car washing services in business.
+However, many don’t realize that some of these machine type services, can be really hard on the paint.
+I prefer and suggest, to do it yourself.
+The question is, do you know “How to wash your car properly”?

 Washing a car, truck, bike, boat or any vehicle seems pretty simple and self explanatory doesn’t it?
 But truthfully there are wrong ways to wash a vehicle that can cost you some big money down the road.
 There are also things you should know about after washing your vehicle.
-So knowing how to wash a car can be a little more complex than you would think but still not be a lot more time consuming.
+So knowing how to wash a vehicle can be a little more complex than you would think.
+Although still not that more time consuming to do it right.

 Best Time and Conditions to Wash a Car

-Many may think, grab a hose, bucket and some some soap and jump right on it, right?
+Many might think, grab a hose, bucket and some some soap and jump right on it, right?
 But that thinking can get you water spots, streaks and even scratches in your paint.
 Never wash your car in direct sunlight and high heat.
-Morning to early day or early evening is the best time to wash your car.
-The reason is that when the sun heats up the surface of your car, soap and water dry and evaporate quickly.
-The quickly drying soap will spot and even streak the cars finish and is often hard to remove.
+Morning to early day, or early evening is the best time to wash your car.
+The reason is, when the sun heats up the surface of your car, soap and water dry and evaporate quickly.
+Quickly drying soap will spot and even streak the cars finish, and is often hard to remove.

 Now I have my own method, and it works really well.
-It may not be for everyone as it is best to use two buckets or rinse the one you have out before the actual car wash.
+It may not be for everyone, so figure out what you like.
+Use two buckets, or rinse the one you have out before the actual car wash.
 I like my tires black with that new natural look.
-Yes you can buy all sorts of tire blacks but those usually make the tires look shiny.
-To me this doesn’t look like a natural new tire and the shiny stuff attracts dirt to it faster.
+You can buy all sorts of tire blacks, but those usually make the tires look shiny.
+To me, this doesn’t look like a natural new tire.
+Plus the shiny coating you apply, attracts dirt to it faster.

 I use Bleche Wite Tire Cleaner to get the best new tire look.
-I get a bucket with regular dish-washing liquid, a tire scrub brush and something to wash your actual wheel with.
-Depending on the type of wheel you have, either being a hub cap or a actual sport wheel, will determine the type of brush, sponge or rag you will need to clean them with.
-I also use Meguiar’s Ultimate All Wheel Cleaner on the hub cap or wheel.
+Use a bucket with regular dish-washing liquid, a tire scrub brush and something to wash your actual wheel with.
+The type of brush, sponge or rag to clean the wheels with, depends on the type of wheel you have.
+Hub caps or a sport wheels usually take different cleaning tools.
+I use Meguiar’s Ultimate All Wheel Cleaner on both hub caps or aluminum wheels.

-Before you hose the car down, while the wheels and tires are dry, spray the tire cleaner on the tire and then spray the wheel cleaner onto the wheel.
-I always go around the all four wheels applying the cleaners.
-When I get done spraying the last tire, I then jump onto the first tire I sprayed with the cleaners.
-I scrub the tire first and then the wheel, then I rinse it off thoroughly and move onto the next wheel in sequence.
+You will want to clean and scrub the tires and wheels while the vehicle is dry.
+Spray the tire cleaner on the tires and then spray the wheel cleaner onto the wheels.
+Go around all four wheels applying the cleaners.
+Jump back to the first tire sprayed with the cleaners.
+Scrub the tire first and then the wheel.
+Rinse it off thoroughly and move onto the next wheel in sequence.
 If the weather is hot even in the mornings or evenings.
-You may only want to do one side of the car at a time, meaning apply the cleaners on the front wheel and then rear and then start scrubbing.
+You may only want to do one side of the car at a time.

-It’s best to either pour and rinse out the soapy water used for cleaning the wheel, or use another bucket for washing the car.
-Tire cleaners can streak the paint really bad, sometime to the point that even buffing will not remove them.
+Before you get started on the main body.
+Either pour and rinse out the soapy water used for cleaning the wheel, or use another bucket.
+Tire cleaners can streak the paint really bad, sometimes to the point that even buffing will not remove them.
+I recommend using a different bucket.
 Better safe than sorry, always use a car wash soap or a dish washing liquid.

 TIP: Whenever you are in the trunk to vacuum, this would be a good time to check the spare tire air pressure.